Here it is, feel free to download and print for your personal use:

 I suggest keeping it as simple as possible especially if you have to transport the food.
 You might want to use paper food boxes and make up a box for each child in advance for ease of transportation.
 This is a great tip if you have any children at the party with food allergies as you can easily tailor the contents as needed.
 They can also double as decorations as shown in the photo.

 See my previous blog post for alternative ideas for party favours if you aren’t keen on traditional party bag filler items.
+We now sell themed personalised baking kit party bags for a fun alternative to all the plastic!
+Find them in the 'Shop' section of the website.

 1. Bags.
 Add a few extras in case you end up with a few who didn’t rsvp or who bring siblings (it always happens!)